tushar-sharma/tushar-sharma.github.io/_posts/2019-11-10-graph-getting-started.md

 <p>Graph are data structures made of vertices & edges.
 There are lots of interesting problems that can be solved using graphs.
 Part 1 covers the basic for creating a template for graph data structure.</p>

 First we need to create a vertex.
 A vertex is a fundamental unit of graph.
+A graph is a set of points (vertices) connected by lines (edges).

-A graph is a set of points (vertices) connected by lines (edges)<!-- truncate_here -->
+Create a vertex?
+First we need to create a vertex.
+A vertex is a fundamental unit of graph.
+A graph is a set of points (vertices) connected by lines (edges).<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>